 Compiling with extra packages is described fully in Section B2.2, which should be consulted for the full range of configuration options.

-\ The MPI package to use, if required.
-Supported values are CUSTOM, NATIVE,
+MPI \ The MPI package to use, if required.
+Supported values are CUSTOM, NATIVE, are BUILD, or a path pointing to an existing installation.
+The option HDF5 is depreciated.

 MPICH, or LAM.